fware/track-bball/README.md

 # track-bball

-My reference program for tracking a person and ball, and a make or missed shot at the basket.
+A reference program for tracking a person with a basketball, and inferring when making and missing shots at the basket.